2024

 Learning Goals

-To promote knowledge of the different streams of psychoanalytic thought;
+- Demonstrate knowledge of the different currents of psychoanalytic thought.

-To promoting knowledge of major aspects of human functioning based on psychoanalytic theories;
+- Highlight the understanding of the main aspects of human functioning based on psychoanalytic theories.

-To promote knowledge of the unconscious aspects of mental functioning;
+- Demonstrate knowledge of the unconscious aspects of mental functioning.

-To promote critical competence of the different psychoanalytic theories and on their evolution;
+- Show critical competence regarding the different psychoanalytic theories and their evolution.

-To promote skills to differentiate the psychoanalytic model and other models of human functioning
+- Demonstrate the ability to distinguish between the psychoanalytic model and other models of human functioning.

-To promoting knowledge of major aspects of human functioning based on psychoanalytic theories;
+- Highlight the understanding of the main aspects of human functioning based on psychoanalytic theories.

-To promote knowledge of the unconscious aspects of mental functioning;
+- Demonstrate knowledge of the unconscious aspects of mental functioning.

-To promote critical competence of the different psychoanalytic theories and on their evolution;
+- Show critical competence regarding the different psychoanalytic theories and their evolution.

-To promote skills to differentiate the psychoanalytic model and other models of human functioning
+- Demonstrate the ability to distinguish between the psychoanalytic model and other models of human functioning.

 Contents